dacadeorg/tutorials/ai/vector-database-tutorial/vector-database-tutorial.md

   Select an organization and fill out the project details.

   ![Imgur](https://i.imgur.com/cjQcuc4.png)
-  Finally click on the "Create New Project" button.
+  Finally, click on the "Create New Project" button.

 Now that you have created a project, you can proceed to enable it to store vector datatypes.

 ### 1.3 Enable Supabase to Store Vector Datatypes
-When you create a new Supabase project, with a PostgreSQL database you will not be able to store vector datatypes.
+When you create a new Supabase project with a PostgreSQL database, you will not be able to store vector datatypes.
 To enable PostgreSQL to work with vector datatypes, you can follow these steps:

 ![Imgur](https://i.imgur.com/A7XRCW5.png)
 1. In the sidebar of your Supabase project, click on the SQL editor button.